It is difficult to swallow, which means more time and effort are needed to move food or liquids from the mouth to the stomach.

 Difficulty swallowing can lead to:

 Breathing problems .
-Food or liquids that enter the airways when you try to swallow can cause respiratory problems, such as pneumonia or upper respiratory infections.
+When you try to swallow, food or liquids that enter the airways can cause respiratory problems, such as pneumonia or upper respiratory infections.

 If you think you have a problem swallowing, talk to your doctor.
 You can get tests like:

-Cineradiography: an image test in which a camera is used to film the internal structures of the body.
-During the test, you will be asked to swallow a barium preparation (liquid or other form that is illuminated under X-rays).
+Cineradiography: an imaging test in which a camera is used to film the body’s internal structures.
+During the test, you will be asked to swallow a barium preparation (liquid or another form illuminated under X-rays).